 Once you’ve decided which mobile app metrics to track, the next step is making sure they’re front and center for the whole team to see on a daily basis.
 Keeping your team focused requires constant communication.

 Tracking your metrics with a live TV dashboard is one way to ensure everyone stays current and works towards the same goal.
-Here’s an example mobile app dashboard to spark ideas for what you might want to put up for your own team.

 Start your free 30-day Geckoboard trial today and build your first TV dashboard (no credit card required)!